About Teays

 Criminal Records

 The criminal records system in Putnam County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Putnam County Sheriff's Office, along with the Circuit Court, maintains these records.
 Residents can conduct background checks through the West Virginia State Police, which provides statewide criminal history information.
-The West Virginia Bureau of Investigation offers additional resources for residents seeking comprehensive background checks.
-Access to these records is governed by state laws, ensuring both public access and individual privacy.
+The West Virginia State Police offers additional resources for residents seeking background checks.
+Access to these records is governed by state laws, making sure of both public access and individual privacy.

 Vital Records